Edward Oldcorne: On the English mission

 In late 1588 Oldcorne returned to England, in the company of Father John Gerard.
 In early 1589 he went with Father Henry Garnet to the West Midlands, visiting Coughton, Warwickshire and settling at Baddesley Clinton.
 He then worked chiefly in Worcestershire for 17 years.
 Oswald Tesimond assisted him after 1596; Father Thomas Lister, another Jesuit, also supported Oldcorne's mission but found the requirements of the covert life difficult.

-Oldcorne sometimes stayed with Thomas Abington, whose house at Hindlip Hall was near Baddesley Clinton.
+Oldcorne sometimes stayed with Thomas Abington, whose house at Hindlip Hall was near Worcester.
 There he converted Thomas's sister Dorothy.
-The house was then was adapted by Nicholas Owen to help conceal Catholic priests.
+The house was then adapted by Nicholas Owen to help conceal Catholic priests.